hakanu/pervane/README.md

 [![](https://img.shields.io/pypi/pyversions/pervane.svg)](https://pypi.org/pypi/pervane/)
 [![](https://img.shields.io/pypi/l/pervane.svg)](https://pypi.org/pypi/pervane/)

-Pervane is a bare minimum plain text file based note taking and knowledge base building tool.
+Pervane is a plain text file based note taking and knowledge base building tool.
-It doubles as simple file server to render given directories files in web browser.
+It doubles as simple file server to render given directories files in web browser while it can be used as a cloud IDE too with awesome code highlighting.
 It's like python's built-in SimpleHTTPServer but a little bit feature richer like WYSIWYG note taking experience, sidebar with infinite number of nesting, blazing fast text search, file moving, creating from the browser etc.

 Main use case is to create, edit, serve and search the markdown notes in combination with example source files.